rotti/RPi-Tron-with-Webcam/README.md

   * run background

+##Openweather
+The Openweather API wants a key.
+For my own privacy reasons i wont push it up to github.
+The python script looks for the key in the file "openweather.key" in the same directory the radio script runs.

 ##Known Issues
 Because graphics isn't my business there is no color switch for weather and confirmation screen.